ragona/draw/README.md

 # draw
-Tiny Rust library for drawing.
+Small Rust drawing library.
 Simple display list, vector and bitmap shapes.
 Intended to be used to produce single images or image sequences for creating animated mp4 or gif files.

 ```rust
 use draw::{self, Sprite, SpriteId, Rectangle, Pixel};